Heglig Crisis: Early April: South Sudanese capture of Heglig

-South Sudan claimed to have shot down a Sudanese MiG-29 warplane on 4 April over Unity state in South Sudan.
-The air raids reportedly took place near Heglig and forced an Al Jazeera camera crew to take cover, as Sudanese planes bombed an oil pipeline.
-The bombing did not apparently lead to any casualties or significant damage.
-The Sudanese government denied any bombing from the air had taken place and called the accusations "fabrications" by South Sudan.
+South Sudan claimed to have shot down a Sudanese MiG-29 warplane on 4 April over Unity during an air raid in which Sudanese planes bombed an oil pipeline in South Sudan.
+The Sudanese government denied any aerial bombings had taken place and called the accusations "fabrications" by South Sudan.

-The South Sudanese town of Teshwin, according to the South Sudanese armed forces, was shelled with artillery and warplanes by Sudan on 9 April.
-The town of Abiemnhom in Unity state was reportedly attacked by two brigades from the Sudanese army, which the South claimed was an attempt to seize its oil fields.
+The SPLA claimed that Teshwin in South Sudan had been attacked by Sudanese forces on 9 April with battle going on into the next day The town of Abiemnhom in Unity was reportedly attacked by two brigades from the Sudanese army, which South Sudan claimed was an attempt to seize its oil fields.
 At least four civilians were injured in the clashes, although there were no immediate reports of military casualties on either side.
 The South's government said that northern forces had breached the border accompanied by militias, but had been repelled.
-A Sudanese military spokesman later admitted that the Sudanese army had been defeated during a battle at Heglig and forced to retreat northwards.
+A Sudanese military spokesman later admitted that the Sudanese army had been defeated during a battle at Heglig and was forced to retreat northwards.
 There were some reports that the fighting had broken out after Sudanese forces attempted to retake a border post lost to Southern forces two weeks previous.
-Colonel Khalid Sawarmi, spokesman for the Sudanese army, claimed that the Southern forces had taken control of the Heglig oil fields and the town of Heglig itself, given South Sudan victory in the Battle of Heglig.
+On 10 April Colonel Khalid Sawarmi, spokesman for the Sudanese army, claimed that South Sudanese forces had taken control of the Heglig oil fields and the town of Heglig itself, marking the start of the Second Battle of Heglig.
 In this second capture of Heglig the SPLA was again supported by the JEM.
-The in response to the fighting, the President and his advisors organized an all-volunteer militia, Mathiang Anyoor, which was supposed to aid the SPLA in fighting the Sudanese.
-The militia later transformed into a private army and became infamous for committing numerous atrocities during the subsequent South Sudanese Civil War.

-The Sudanese government said on 11 April that heavy fighting continued along the disputed border areas and the Sudanese army was reported to be trying to retake Heglig.
-Sudan announced they would use all legitimate means to retake the Heglig oil fields that fell to South Sudan the previous day.
+The Sudanese government said on 11 April that heavy fighting continued along the disputed border areas and the Sudanese army was reported to be trying to retake Heglig with Sudan announcing that they would use all legitimate means to retake the oil fields.
 South Sudan said that they were holding defensive positions in Heglig, awaiting a Sudanese counterattack.
+Second Vice President of Sudan, al-Haj Adam Youssef, stated that Sudan was now in a state declared that all negotiations between the two states were on hold.
+The next day, on 12 April, the Sudanese Air Force bombed Bentiu, in an attempt to destroy a strategic bridge using an Antonov An-26 transport plane converted into an improvised bomber, killing one South Sudanese soldier.